ricko2001/Genealogy-scripts/dev util scripts/ReadMe.txt

 ===========================================DIV50==
 Build script

-Added a Hardlink of the python build script used by projects BuildRelease.py along with the requires _util_info.yaml file.
+BuildRelease.py

-All copies in the util folders are hardlinks of this file.
+along with the required _util_info.yaml file.

-This will be the model, and should be kept up to date.
+All copies in the util folders are hardlinks of BuildRelease.py The local copies of the yaml file are not links.

 ===========================================DIV50==
 DB  local copy maintenance